zack-bitcoin/chorded_gamepad/README.md

 With a keyboard, if you hold a key down you can cause that letter to get repeatedly typed many times.
 This behaviour is contradictory with a chordal keyboard, because you need to release the chord to cause it to be typed.
 To enable this behaviour 1 button remembers the most recently executed letter.
 You can hold this button down to type that letter many times.
 It remembers modifiers too, so you can hold down CONTROL+SHIFT+x for example.
-I use right on the D-pad for this.
+I use up on the D-pad for this.

-1 final button is used for macros.
+2 buttons are used for macros.
+One for making macros and calling stored macros, the other is used to cancel macro creation.
-I use the X button.
+I use the X button for creating and calling.
+I use right on the D-pad for canceling.

 Macros
 =======